 The Technical Volume to the Full Application may not be more than 30 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
 The page limitation does not include the Statement of Project Objectives, which is a separate document and not included as part of the Technical Volume.
-The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.ii.-iii. of the FOA) when preparing the Technical Volume.
+The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.iii - Section V.A.v of the FOA) when preparing the Technical Volume.